topepo/caret/release_process/talk_zach/caret package process.md

   - Between R and the file system
   - Between R and version control
   - Between .R files and .Rd files
-- Minimum context switching maximizes productivity
+- Minimizing context switching maximizes productivity
 - Hadley Wickham has kinldy built a package development toolkit to minimize context switching
   - Will save you all kinds of CRAN-related trouble
   - No excuse not to use it for new packages
   - Very easy to move over parts of old packages

-Package development tools:
+Single context package development:
 ========================================================

-- github: source control
+- github for source control
-- RStudio projects: development environment
+- RStudio projects for a standard development environment
-- devtools: automate boring tasks
+- devtools for R CMD BUILD / CHECK
-- testthat: automated unit testing
+- testthat for automated unit testing
-- roxygen2: combine source code with documentation
+- roxygen2 for code documentation

 github
 ========================================================
-Version control for cool kids

 - "Social Network" for code
 - Non-CRAN code distribtion